kevin-schumann/VRP-GYM/README.md

 * --model_path: Path to the train file of the model to evaluate against Random Agent
 * --env_type: The environment variant that should be used. __Values: ['TSP', 'VRP', 'IRP'].__ __*Default: 'TSP'*__

-This script also produces a video of the evaluated Agent, which will be saved in the `./Video` folder.
+This script also produces a video of the evaluated agent, which will be saved in the `./Video` folder.

 <!-- CONTACT -->
 ## Contact